rharper2/EfficientLearningDataSet/README.md

 Complete code to interpret the data and reproduce the plots in the paper can be found as part of Julia package at https://github.com/rharper2/Juqst.jl

+Linear_Chain.nb is a Mathematica file that will reproduce figure 4 in the paper.